Arran Heritage Museum

 The museum is located at Rosaburn, on a site once occupied by a small school.
 In 1976 a group of historic buildings were converted into a museum of local heritage, covering Arran's geology, archaeology, and social history.
 See an original bothy, farmhouse, cottage, laundry, stables, coach house, harness room, and croft house.

-Exhibitions tell the story of Arran in wartime, and take a look at local systems of weights and measures.
-There is a special section on the devastating Highland Clearances and how they affected island life, ans well as a large photo archive to take a glimpse into Arran's past.
+Exhibitions tell the story of Arran in wartime and take a look at local systems of weights and measures.
+There is a special section on the devastating Highland Clearances and how they affected island life, as well as a large photo archive to take a glimpse into Arran's past.

 The Archaeology Room tells the story of the Clachaig Man, a Neolithic skull discovered in a burial cairn on Arran in 1900.
 Though the skull itself is at the Hunterian Museum in Glasgow, you can see a complete reconstruction of what he would have looked like, based on the skull remains and computer modelling.
 In addition, there are finds from Neolithic and Bronze Age sites across the island.